nfugal/nfugal.github.io/docs/README.md

 # The repo formerly known as stunning-octo-pancake

-### The code behind NateFugal.tech/nfugal.github.io
+### The code behind NateFugal.tech / nfugal.github.io

 This is the repo for deploying my personal website/blog/landing-page, hosted on GitHub Pages.
 It is the 4th-ish iteration of said website.